 Nomadland is realised by the city of Genk and the residents of Zwartberg, based on a concept by Koen Vanmechelen.
 Collaboration with surrounding communities – near and far – is one of the basic pillars shaping Koen Vanmechelen's work.
 His art is steeped in the spirit of the nomad, the outsider.
 An element looking for fertilisation outside of its cocoon and in so doing fertilising other communities as well.

-- Installations and artworks by Koen Vanmechelen: Nomadland, neon installation
+- Installations and artworks by Koen Vanmechelen: Nomadland, neon installation, The Worth of Life

 - Architect of the picnic tables: Voet en De Brabandere

 The Worth of Life